 Instead, really put them to work.

 You can probably modify just about any project you’re working on to include most of the family.

-Anyway, our job is to send them into the world with the knowledge they need to run their own home.
+Our job is to send them into the world with the knowledge they need to run their own home.
 What better way to get that then hands on experience?

 - rearrange a room (everyone will love seeing a new arrangement)

-- paint something (maybe you have some leftover paint on hand? paint furniture, make a fun sign to hang)
+- paint something (maybe you have some leftover paint on hand? paint walls, furniture, make a fun sign to hang)

 - clear clutter (reclaim the corner of a room, the garage or basement, a closet and turn it into something fun for the whole family)